Koredotcom/web-kore-sdk/docs/brandingInfo/README.md

 > [!TIP]
-> Above configurations can be easily configued using theme editor in Platform 11.
+> Above configurations can be easily configued using Theme Editor in Platform 11.
-> For configuring without using theme editor click here
+> For configuring without using Theme Editor [refer here](../configurations/overridingbranding/)